Tracy Busbridge Counselling

 I also have many other qualifications that I have gained in further counselling training through continued professional development which is a requirement of the profession.

 I work as a supervisor for individuals and groups.
 I have a certificate in clinical supervision (BACP Endorsed) through Southampton Counselling.
-I am currently a group supervisor for two counselling agencies and individually supervise counsellors and psychotherapists working with both adults, couples and young people.
+I am currently a group supervisor for two counselling agencies and individually supervise counsellors and psychotherapists working with both adults and couples.

-I offer a confidential service (within the limits of the law) and work with adults, young people (16years +) and couples on both a short-term and open-ended basis.
+I offer a confidential service (within the limits of the law) and work with adults and couples on both a short-term and open-ended basis.

 I offer individual supervision on a weekly, fortnightly or monthly basis (depending on client caseload).

-THERAPY Sessions usually take place on a weekly basis and are 60 minutes in duration for which I charge a fee of £45 (individuals) £60 (couples).
+Sessions usually take place weekly and are 60 minutes in duration for which I charge a fee of £45 (individuals) £60 (couples).*

 *Concessions are available in some circumstances.

-I charge a fee of £55 for a 6o minute supervision session.
+I charge a fee of £55 for a 60-minute supervision session.